 Is Memphis a Good Place to Live?

 The central location of Memphis has always meant the city is important as a hub for trade and commerce so transportation links with the rest of the country are excellent.
 Memphis International Airport is the second busiest cargo airport in the world and Memphis is the main hub of FedEx, employing many Memphians.
 There are nine Fortune 500 companies in the city, and the services industry is the biggest employer.
-Despite the noteworthy employment offerings in the city, Memphis has a slightly higher than average unemployment rate at 8.8 percent, and over 20 percent of the population lives in poverty.
+Despite the noteworthy employment offerings in the city, you can expect to see a slightly higher than average unemployment rate and poverty rate while living in Memphis, Tennessee.

-Memphis City Schools takes care of the 200 elementary, middle and high schools in the city, plus there are numerous private and college prep schools in Memphis too.
+Memphis City Schools takes care of the 200 elementary, middle, and high schools in the city, plus the numerous private and college prep schools in Memphis.
 The University of Memphis is the city’s public university, and Memphis is home to the oldest dental college in the South, the University of Tennessee’s College of Dentistry.
-Education levels achieved in Memphis are good with 76.4 percent of students completing high school, and 20.9 percent completing a bachelors, both of which are well above the national and state averages.
+When living in Memphis, Tennessee, you will see that education levels achieved are good with most of the students completing high school and completing a bachelor's degree.

 Cost of Living

-The good news is Memphis has a low cost of living so buying goods and services is cheaper here than in the rest of Tennessee and the United States as a whole.
-The cost of living index is 16 percent less than the national average, and 6 percent less than the state average with housing coming in most affordable.
-Utilities are cheaper here too, as are goods and services, while health care, is closer to the national average.
+The good news is that living in Memphis, Tennessee means a low cost of living!
+So, buying goods and services is cheaper here than in the rest of the state and the country as a whole.
+The cost of living index is less than the national average, and less than the state average with housing being the most affordable.
+Utilities are cheaper here too and healthcare is closer to the national average.